 BRO Dividend Capture Backtest Simulator

-Replay every historical BRO ex-dividend with two exit strategies: a GTC limit-order at the pre-ex close (limit-order P&L on first intraday touch), or hold for N days and exit at MOC.
-Pick the window and quarter filter that matches your plan and see realized P&L per event.
+Replay every historical BRO ex-dividend with two exit strategies: a GTC limit-order at the pre-ex close, or hold for N days and exit at MOC.
+Pick the window and quarter filter that matches your plan.

 Sell back at the pre-ex close on the first intraday touch within the window.
 If it never touches, exit at MOC after the window expires (stop-loss).